Skip to content

 df_monitor_checker_value_dumps Abnormal value when the event occurs (JSON serialized)

-Convenient for obtaining the original value via deserialization
+Convenient for users to obtain the original value through deserialization

 df_monitor_checker_value_with_unit Abnormal value when the event occurs (optimal unit)

-df_monitor_checker_ref Monitor association, only associated with fields linked to the DQL statement in the detection configuration
+df_monitor_checker_ref Monitor association, only associated with fields related to the DQL statement in the detection configuration

-df_monitor_checker_event_ref Monitor event association, only associated with fields linked to df_dimension_tags and df_monitor_checker_id
+df_monitor_checker_event_ref Monitor event association, only associated with fields related to df_dimension_tags and df_monitor_checker_id

-df_fault_id Failure ID in this round, takes the value of the first failure event's df_event_id
+df_fault_id Failure ID of this round, which takes the value of the df_event_id of the first failure event

-df_fault_status Failure status in this round, redundant field of df_status and df_sub_status, marking whether it is OK, with the following values:
+df_fault_status Failure status of this round, redundant field of df_status, df_sub_status, marking whether it is OK, values:

 df_fault_start_time Start time of the failure in this round.

-df_fault_duration Duration of the failure in this round, unit in seconds (from df_issue_start_time to this event)
+df_fault_duration Duration of the failure in this round, unit: seconds (from df_issue_start_time to this event)

 df_event_detail Event detection details